0xHillside/0xHillside/README.md

 Goals from whats being currently worked on to more distant future
 - Current goals
 	- learning Maldev (includes C and assembly)
+  	- Finishing eJPT
 	- Winning a CTF
-  	- getting better with C

 - End goals?
   	- Getting a OSCP cert.